Your Step-by-Step Guide to Becoming a Healthcare Leader

 The job outlook for industrial technology majors is promising, but we’ve yet to discuss an even more important career outlook: your own.

-A Bachelor of Science in Industrial Technology from UT Permian Basin can prepare you for a rewarding career as an industrial technologist by providing the technical and scientific skills needed to thrive in your chosen profession.
-UT Permian Basin’s online Bachelor of Science in Industrial Technology program can teach you how to:
+A BSIT from UT Permian Basin can prepare you for a rewarding career as an industrial technologist by providing the technical and scientific skills needed to thrive in your chosen profession.
+UT Permian Basin’s online BSIT program can teach you how to:

 Our program will also teach you the fundamental concepts of management, including principles of administration, leadership, and decision making.
-Flexible 8-week courses are offered in a 100% online format with six start dates a year.
-Tuition can be paid by the course, and financial aid is available.
-Visit our program page to request more information.
+We offer flexible 8-week courses in a 100% online format with six start dates a year.
+You can pay for tuition can by the course, and financial aid is available.
+Click here to request more information.

 What is a Bachelor of Science in Industrial Technology?
 A Bachelor of Science in Industrial Technology is an undergraduate degree awarded to students who have completed coursework in industrial technology.
 This degree prepares students for careers as industrial technologists: professionals who strive to improve productivity, profitability, and safety.
 Graduates go on to enjoy lucrative, satisfying careers in a variety of industries, including manufacturing, engineering, construction, and healthcare.